dvrk2000/testhtml.io/README.md

 ---
 #### * Health Insurance Coverage by Age: 2017 and 2018

-**Short description:** The health insurance converge is based on American Community Survey(ACS), there are two main health insurance (private and public) and uninsured which are grouped by 8 different age groups in 2017 and 2018.
+The health insurance converge is based on American Community Survey(ACS), there are two main health insurance (private and public) and uninsured which are grouped by 8 different age groups in 2017 and 2018.
 The result showing the percentage of each year in different group and the percentage change from 2017 to 2018.

 Number of observations: 8
 Number of attributes: 22